-Hobie has hosted sailing world championships since the first Hobie 16 titles in Hawai’i in 1976.
-These championships have always been fantastically competitive and ruthless events on the water, but they have also been great social occasions.
+Hobie has hosted sailing world championships since the first Hobie 16 titles in Hawaii in 1976.
+These championships have always been fantastically competitive, and ruthless events on the water, but they have also been great social occasions.

 The sailing worlds had given Hobie staff a strong background and depth of experience in event organisation through running 35 years of world championships – that expertise was set to make the world championship in kayak fishing flourish.

 In 2011 a site on the north coast of New South Wales, Australia, was chosen for the inaugural world championship.
-In November of that year, after months of planning, the 1st Daiwa Hobie Kayak Fishing World Championship (HFW1) pedalled off in Port Macquarie with 18 competitors from 5 countries and by all accounts the event was a spectacular success.
+In November of that year, after months of planning, the 1st Daiwa Hobie Kayak Fishing World Championship (HFW1) pedalled off in Port Macquarie with 18 competitors from 5 countries, and by all accounts the event was a spectacular success.

 Anglers, feasted on crocodile, kangaroo and emu and listened to the haunting, indigenous sounds of the didgeridoo, while Australian Scott Baker from Victoria (AUS) ate up the opposition and took out the first world championship title, chasing a single species, Yellowfin Bream.

 The world championship returned to its birth place Australia, this time at two Bream fishing meccas, Bemm River and Marlo, in the East Gippsland, Victoria.
 This time Australian Richard Somerton from Victoria was crowned the new world champion, establishing himself an enviable reputation that has since grown from one world championship to the next.

 In 2014 the world’s best kayak anglers headed to Europe for the first time and a new major sponsor Rhino-Rack supported the event.
 Vinkeveen Plassen, just outside of Amsterdam in the Netherlands was the picturesque location where anglers targeted Pike, Perch and the “Elusive Zander”.
-Steve Lessard from Louisiana, (USA), put in an amazing performance and rightfully won the 4th world championship and Lessard wasn’t about to stop there.
+Steve Lessard from Louisiana, (USA), put in an amazing performance and rightfully won the 4th world championship, but Lessard wasn’t about to stop there.

 Xiaohong Ma, from China, like all anglers had been toughing it out with little success, until the final hour of the championship when he dragged a huge 115cm Yellow Cheek Carp aboard his Hobie.
 Screams of joy could be heard across the ancient waterway.
-He jumped ahead of team mate Haiyang Li, who had led the championship for the first two days, to beat 47 of the world’s finest anglers and claim the world title for China infront of a potential, live television viewing audience, on the Fishing Channel, of 15,000,000 Chinese subscribers.
+Ma jumped ahead of team mate Haiyang Li, who had led the championship for the first two days, and beating 47 of the world’s finest anglers to claim the world title for China infront of a potential, live television viewing audience, on the Fishing Channel, of 15,000,000 Chinese subscribers.

 2016 saw the return of the worlds to the USA.
-This time, away from the freshwater Bass of inland Texas, that anglers had chased back in 2012, and over to the saltwater bayous of Leeville in Louisiana to battle huge Red Fish, Speckled Trout and Flounder.
-It was the first year a team from South America was to compete with the inclusion of four Brazilian anglers.
+This time, away from the freshwater Bass of inland Texas, that anglers had targeted back in 2012, and over to the saltwater bayous of Leeville in Louisiana to battle huge Red Fish, Speckled Trout and Flounder.
+It was the first year a team from South America was to compete with the qualification and inclusion of four Brazilian anglers.

-Just a month after the completion of HFW7, anglers from across the globe are already competing in domestic events with the aim of representing their country in what has become the premier kayak fishing tournament in the world.
+Just a month after the completion of HFW7, anglers from across the globe had already started competing in domestic events, with the aim of representing their country in what has become the premier kayak fishing tournament in the world.